 - Over one in seven (14.7%) of the state's population are carers, and around a quarter of those are primary carers.

 - Selected median income measures for South Australia are below those for Australia as a whole.
 Income measures for Aboriginal people/households in South Australia are significantly below the state and national benchmarks.

 - The economic and social conditions of people and households within this state are below the national average.

-- Less than half (48.4%) of persons aged 15 years and over who are no longer attending primary or secondary school have completed Year 12 or equivalent as their highest year of school attainment, and just over a quarter (25.2%) of Aboriginal people in South Australia aged 15 years and over have done so.
+- More than half (53.4%) of persons aged 15 years and over who are no longer attending primary or secondary school have completed Year 12 or equivalent as their highest year of school attainment, and around a third (32.2%) of Aboriginal people in South Australia aged 15 years and over have done so.

 - Under half (45.5%) of the South Australian population are insured with private hospital treatment cover.
 This is slightly below the national average of 46.0%.
 There is a greater proportion (59.3%) of South Australians with private general treatment (i.e. ancillary) cover, and this is higher than the national average of 54.9%.

 - Average out-of-pocket payment for medical services (where an out-of-pocket payment was payable) is $73.30 in South Australia.
 This is well below the national average of $155.72.